latex3/latex2e/required/babel/README.md

 ### Latest changes

 ```
+3.28   - Fix - wrong dir after math with basic-r
+       - Fix - wrong dir in weak L inside R inside L
+       - \babelfont now takes into account \defaultfontfeatures.
+This
+         is potentially a source of backwards incompatibilities, but
+         very likely the risks are very low.
 3.27   - Preliminary support for bidi (by Vafa Khalighi) with xetex.
        - Fix for 3.23 - \ensureascii was redefined even when not
          necessary.